pywebio/PyWebIO/docs/guide.rst

 Basic Output
 ^^^^^^^^^^^^^^

-PyWebIO provides a series of functions to output text, tables, images, etc:
+Using output functions, you can output a variety of content, such as text, tables, images and so on:

 .. exportable-codeblock::
     :name: basic-output